 Stochastic thermodynamics provides a systematic framework for extending the notions of classical thermodynamics such as work, heat and entropy production to the level of individual trajectories of well-defined non-equilibrium ensembles.
 Paradigmatic systems are single colloidal particles, enzymes and molecular motors in single molecule assays.

-Thermodynamic uncertainty relation and large deviation theory
+Thermodynamic uncertainty relation

 For systems operating at the mesoscale, fluctuations of thermodynamic quantities can be of the same magnitude as the mean value but are often undesired.
 The thermodynamic uncertainty relation states that small fluctuations come at the cost of high disspipation, which implies that the effieciency of such mesoscopic devices is decreased if reliable operation is required.